benjGam/Response-Normalizer/README.md

 async function bootstrap() {
   const app = await NestFactory.create(AppModule);
   init(app, {
+    messages: {
+      success: {
+        createdMessage: '::subjectModuleName has been registered', //Default value, set is as you want },
-    exceptionMessages: {
+      errors: {
         alreadyRegistered: '::subjectModuleName was already registered', //Default value, set is as you want },
-    successMessages: {
-      createdMessage: '::subjectModuleName has been registered', //Default value, set is as you want },
+    },
   });
   await app.listen(3000);